 City of Charlotte

 If you are a City of Charlotte Solid Waste Services customer, just place your real Christmas tree curbside with other yard waste items.
-We haven’t seen any announcement from the City of Charlotte in 2022, but if it’s like previous years, Christmas tree pickup will start the week of December 26th, 2022.
+You can put your tree on the curb for collection starting January 1, 2025.

 Mecklenburg County